Cossatot Community College

 In addition to classes and training on the UAC campus, medical degree programs such as Radiology Tech and RN to BSN tracks are available through collaborative programs with other state-affiliated colleges and universities.
 Some areas of study in the medical professions also offer opportunities for receiving additional financial aid - such as through nursing scholarships.

 Do you have questions regarding UAC’s medical programs?
 If so, feel free to email us with questions at Ask Medical Education.
 Are you ready to talk about your future in the medical field?
-Schedule an advising appointment today with Christina Cooper, Maressa Foster, or Rachel Servante.
+Schedule an advising appointment today with Christina Cooper or Maressa Foster.
 They are available by phone, video chat, or in-person at all three UAC campus locations

 Explore the exciting degree and certificate programs offered by the UA Cossatot Medical Education Department using the drop-down menus below: